 Today, I’m trying Paldo Gompaghetti, a Korean–Italian mash-up that promises a white, peppercorn-forward creamy sauce over thick noodles.
 I stumble on it during a recent Asian market run - one of those curveballs that jumps into my shopping cart because I just have to know what it tastes like.
 I’ve covered Paldo’s Premium Gomtang before, so the idea of fusing that savory base with a peppery “white pasta” vibe has me curious and a little wary.
 Fusion products can be great or a total misfire, but I’m going in hoping for a creamy comfort bowl that still feels distinctly Korean.

-Noodle Journey’s first unboxing video!
-While hunting for some new noodles, I came across StyleKorean.com, a South Korean website selling some interesting noodle products (and cosmetics, if you’re into that sort of thing), some of which I can’t find in the USA.
-There’s some really cool stuff in here, so check it out if you’re interested in ordering from them.
+Noodle Journey's first unboxing video!
+While hunting for some new noodles, I came across StyleKorean.com, a South Korean website selling some interesting noodle products (and cosmetics, if you're into that sort of thing), some of which I can't find in the USA.
+There's some really cool stuff in here, so check it out if you're interested in ordering from them.
+(This video is not sponsored in any way.
+I'm just a fan of their service and selection.) #nongshim #samyang #buldakramen #paldo #ottogi

-I’m checking out a somewhat different flavor from Paldo with this Kokomen, a clean and spicy chicken noodle soup that’s a little more interesting than your average chicken broth.
+I'm checking out a somewhat different flavor, Paldo Kokomen, a clean and spicy chicken noodle soup that’s a little more interesting than your average chicken broth.
 I don’t usually go out of my way to review plain chicken soups, because they tend to be a bit boring, but this one has an interesting backstory and flavor profile.
 Kokomen was the result of an amateur cooking contest in South Korea back in 2011, and the recipe became so popular that Paldo turned it into an instant noodle product.

 I'm reviewing my first octopus-flavored product: Paldo Bul Nak.
 Not to be confused with Samyang’s Buldak, this Korean noodle combines a buldak-style sweet and spicy sauce with actual powdered octopus.
 And yes, it's real octopus, not just flavoring.
 In Korean, “bul” means fire and “nakji” means octopus, so this is literally “hot octopus.”
 Expect heat.